dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-cli.md

 * `-pre`

-  Indicate that the latest pre-release version of the library will be downloaded.
+  Flag whose presence indicates the latest pre-release version of the library will be downloaded.

 * `--to <VERSION>`